 I love pinecones.
-I especially have loved seeing the painted pinecones!
-The first time I painted them was in 2014!.
-These white painted pinecones are pretty mixed in with natural pinecones.
-But, I will try painting them in different colors soon and show you what they look like!
+I especially loved seeing the painted pinecones!
+The first time I painted them was in 2014!
+These white-painted pinecones are pretty mixed in with natural pinecones.
+If you happen to have everything in your house/yard, this can be a totally free craft!

-Like many crafters, I had a quart of bright white paint with most of it being unused.
+Like many crafters, I had a quart of bright white paint, most unused.

-I did get some some florist wire.
+I did get some florist wire.
 Any color is fine since you are only using this to hold onto the pinecone when you dip it and dry it.
-You do want the wire and not string because those little pinecones get awful heavy when the have a ¼ of the paint in the can hanging on them initially.
-I'm not kidding either.
+You do want the wire and not string because those little pinecones get awful heavy when they have a ¼ of the paint in the can hanging on them initially.
+I'm not kidding, either.
 Those things get heavy!

-The first and most important step is to make sure the pinecones are very dry.
+The first and most important step is ensuring the pinecones are very dry.
 I put tin foil on a baking sheet and then spread a single layer of pinecones on it.
-I put the oven at 200 degrees, leave it on for about 10 minutes then turn it off.
-Do not open the oven door and let the pinecones stay in the oven until the oven is cool.
+I put the oven at 200 degrees, leave it on for about 10 minutes, then turn it off.
+Do not open the oven door, and let the pinecones stay in the oven until the oven is cool.
 I usually just leave them overnight.

 A piece about 7 inches long (no need to be exact!).